mikeoconnor0308/boot-camps/gettingStarted.md

 ## Hello World

 Let's get going with a very simple "hello world" program in python.
-There's a number of ways of writing this very simple python program, and you should try all of them
+There's a number of ways to write this very simple python program, and you should be familiar with all of them

     $ ipython